openblockchains/awesome-blockchains/BITCOIN-SCRIPT.md

 ## Future Bitcoin Script Notes / Updates / Upgrades

+A number of related ideas for improving Bitcoin's scripting capabilities have been previously proposed: Schnorr signatures (bip-schnorr), Merkle branches ("MAST", [BIP114](https://github.com/bitcoin/bips/blob/master/bip-0114.mediawiki)), ([BIP117](https://github.com/bitcoin/bips/blob/master/bip-0117.mediawiki)), new sighash modes ([BIP118](https://github.com/bitcoin/bips/blob/master/bip-0118.mediawiki)), new opcodes like CHECKSIGFROMSTACK, [Taproot](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html), [Graftroot](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015700.html), [G'root](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-July/016249.html), and [cross-input aggregation](https://bitcointalk.org/index.php?topic=1377298.0).

 ### Taproot & Tapscript

+_ A new SegWit version 1 output type, with spending rules based on Taproot, Schnorr signatures, and Merkle branches._

-- [Bitcoin Optech Newsletter #46](https://bitcoinops.org/en/newsletters/2019/05/14/#overview-of-the-taproot--tapscript-proposed-bips), May 14, 2019 - This week's newsletter includes a special section about the recent Taproot proposal...
+- [Bitcoin Optech Newsletter #46](https://bitcoinops.org/en/newsletters/2019/05/14/#overview-of-the-taproot--tapscript-proposed-bips), May 14, 2019 - This week's newsletter includes a special section about the Taproot proposal...
+- [Taproot: Bitcoin's Next Big Actions](https://medium.com/coinmonks/taproot-bitcoins-next-big-actions-9c58bb2e111f) by Kento Uchida, May 16, 2019

 ### Merklized Abstract Syntax Tree (MAST)

+_MAST is an extending design for Bitcoin, which can be understood as adding a smart contract-like function to the existing system.
+The basic idea of MAST is to combine the original condition script Pay-to-ScriptHash (P2SH) with the Merkle Tree structure, so that logically more complex and flexible transaction scripts can be implemented in Bitcoin.
+What is more, MAST makes the transaction volume regarding various scripts to further shrink with privacy steadily enhanced, totally a comprehensive upgrade based on P2SH, period._

 - [What is a Bitcoin Merklized Abstract Syntax Tree (MAST)?](https://bitcointechtalk.com/what-is-a-bitcoin-merklized-abstract-syntax-tree-mast-33fdf2da5e2f) by David A. Harding, Oct 12, 2017